dev-KC20/ocr-p12/README.md

 [How to restrict access with Django Permissions · Coderbook](https://coderbook.com/@marcus/how-to-restrict-access-with-django-permissions/)

-it has been my battle to find out how to test with a PostgreSQL database thx here @George Leslie-Waksman for [Better PostgreSQL testing with Python: announcing pytest-pgsql and pgmock | by George Leslie-Waksman | Clover Health](https://technology.cloverhealth.com/better-postgresql-testing-with-python-announcing-pytest-pgsql-and-pgmock-d0c569d0602a)
+it has been a battle to find out how to test with a PostgreSQL database thx here @George Leslie-Waksman for [Better PostgreSQL testing with Python: announcing pytest-pgsql and pgmock | by George Leslie-Waksman | Clover Health](https://technology.cloverhealth.com/better-postgresql-testing-with-python-announcing-pytest-pgsql-and-pgmock-d0c569d0602a)

 on Logging, thx @ Malik Albeik for [Monitoring user actions with LogEntry in Django Admin | Malik Albeik](https://malikalbeik.com/blog/monitoring-user-actions-with-logentry-in-django-ad)

-The REal Python not only runs a great podcast but also teaches well, here a review on Django Admin [What You Need to Know to Manage Users in Django Admin – Real Python](https://realpython.com/manage-users-in-django-admin/)
+The Real Python not only runs a great podcast but also teaches well, here a review on Django Admin [What You Need to Know to Manage Users in Django Admin – Real Python](https://realpython.com/manage-users-in-django-admin/)

 ## PEP 8 check